-Without the information of the ISIN of the fund no tax reduction can be processed by Clearstream Banking.
+Without the information of the ISIN - in the future Ordnungsnummer - of the fund no tax reduction can be processed by Clearstream Banking.

 Uploads can be sent to Clearstream Banking at the earliest 14 business days before the ex-date of the upcoming event and up to 18 months after the ex-date.